Sakshi-Dappu/Sakshi-Dappu/README.md

 - 👋 Hi, I’m @Sakshi-Dappu
-- 👀 I’m interested in Web Development(frontend)
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Backend(Node.js)
 - 💞️ I’m looking to collaborate on making new projects
 - 📫 How to reach me dappusakshi@gmail.com.